rusty-ecma/RESW/README.md

 }
 ```

-If we were to run thw above, assuming that `example.js` exists, it would write the following in `example.out.js`.
+If we were to run the above, assuming that `example.js` exists, it would write the following in `example.out.js`.

 ```js
 // example.js